 While cheese isn’t bad per se, it’s ultimately a way of preserving milk.
 Go for the younger, softer cheeses- preferably traditional.
 The less additives the better.
 Also, its best not to melt or cook cheese, no matter how tasty it is.
 The body can’t digest it.

 One last thing: Some people claim dairy products are inflamatory or damage the gut lining.
 It’s true that milk is acidic.
 But this mostly is the effect of homogenisation.

 These last few are are the same as paleo and shouldn’t come as a real suprise.

 - Alcohol- it’s full of fermented sugars (eryhritol)- a kind of sugar that’s practically poison.
 So if something claims to be “sugar free” but has eryhritol listed as an ingredient?
 Don’t buy it.

 - Cold food and drink.
 Cold makes things heavy, difficult to process.
 It’s always a good idea to warm food warm and drink first.

-- Empty calories/refined substances.
-Eg: Protein Isolates, Powdered greens, white sugar/flour, Coconut oil.)
+- Empty calories/ Ultra refined substances.
+Eg: , Powdered greens, white flour, coconut oil.)
 While there is nothing wrong with saturated fat, sugar or protein in and of themselves, when isolated they gain the potential to throw our whole system into dissaray.

 - Raw Nuts/Seeds.
-While snacking on trail mix has become quite popular these days, Many of these concoctions are raw, meaning that they often end up containing more antinutrients than grains and legumes combined!
+While snacking on trail mix has become quite popular these days, Many of these concoctions are raw and unsoaked, meaning that they often end up containing more antinutrients than grains and legumes combined!
 I’m afraid Nuts ain’t all they’re cracked up to be.

-- Soy/flax– soy is another frankenstein bean, a product of artifical selection.
+- Soy/flax– soy is another frankenstein plant, the product of artifical selection.